rug-compling/dact/cookbook/index.md

 > Is ook regelmatig te zien in stadstuinen.
 > Vormen samen het Duitse taalgebied in België.

+Moreover, we rule out imparatives which actually do have a subject, as in:

+> Bewaart u hem bij uw reispapieren .
+> Houdt u zich aan de gebruiksaanwijzing van elektrische toestellen .

+Unless we rely on the presence of a question mark, the distinction between the question and the imparative is not encoded in the annotation.

-Some of these can be ruled out if we require that the finite verb is not plural:
+Some of topic-drop cases can be ruled out if we require that the finite verb is not plural:

     //node[@cat="sv1" and not(node[@rel="su"]) and not(node[@rel="hd" and @pvagr="mv"])]